-Verification Engagements: engagements undertaken by a Verifier, in accordance with the Climate Bonds Standard, to confirm the credentials of a bond.
-These engagements include Limited Assurance Engagements, Reasonable Assurance Engagements and Agreed-Upon Procedures Engagements, where allowed under the Climate Bonds Standard.
+D5.7 Verification Engagements: engagements undertaken by an Approved Verifier, in accordance with the Climate Bonds Standard, to confirm the credentials of a bond.
+These engagements include Limited Assurance Engagements, Reasonable Assurance Engagements and Agreed Upon Procedures Engagements, where allowed under the Climate Bonds Standard.

-Verification Team: the team of experts that will carry out a Verification Engagement.
-All team members may be employees of the Verifier or a sub-contracting or joint contracting arrangement may be struck between the Verifier and the independent experts.
+D5.8 Verification Team: the team of experts that will carry out a Verification Engagement.
+All team members may be employees of the Verifier or a subcontracting or joint contracting arrangement may be struck between the Verifier and the independent experts.
 The Verification Team must have the relevant experience to carry out the scope of the Verification Engagement and the Verification Team must be listed in the terms of the Verification Engagement.

-Verification Team Leader: this is the person that leads the Verification Team and will sign the Assurance Report or Report of Factual Findings for the Verification Engagement.
+D5.9 Verification Team Leader: this is the person that leads the Verification Team and will sign the Assurance Report or Report of Factual Findings for the Verification Engagement.

-Verification Plan: this is the plan that is prepared by the Verification Team at the commencement of a Verification Engagement.
-It sets out the scope of the engagement, the testing plan and the timing of the Verification Engagement and may be supplied to the Issuer at the start of the Verification Engagement.
+D5.10 Verification Plan: this is the plan that is prepared by the Verification Team at the commencement of a Verification Engagement.
+It sets out the scope of the engagement, the testing plan and the timing of the Verification Engagement and maybe supplied to the Issuer at the start of the Verification Engagement.